IBM-Cloud/kubernetes-getting-started-lab/book/deploy-app.md

    {%- language name="Bash", type="sh" -%}
 helm install . --name $MYPROJECT --set image.repository=$MYREGISTRY/$MYNAMESPACE/$MYPROJECT --debug
    {%- endcodetabs %}
-1. Identity the public port the service is listening on.
+1. Run the command below to identity the public port the service is listening on.
 The port is a 5-digit number (e.g., 31569) under `PORT(S)`.
    {% codetabs name="Windows", type="sh" -%}
 kubectl get service %MYPROJECT%-service
    {%- language name="Bash", type="sh" -%}
 kubectl get service $MYPROJECT-service
    {%- endcodetabs %}
-11. For the public IP of worker node, run the below command and pick the public IP of one of the workers.
+11. Run the below command and pick the public IP of one of the workers.
 Replace `<CLUSTER_NAME>` with the cluster assigned to you:
    {% codetabs name="Windows", type="sh" -%}
 ibmcloud ks workers <CLUSTER_NAME>
    {%- language name="Bash", type="sh" -%}